adam-tadros/pitch-debate-simulator/README.md

 # Pitch Debate Simulator

-A multi-agent CLI tool that stress-tests a pitch or presentation by simulating a panel Q&A — complete with distinct evaluator personas, structured debate rounds, and a synthesis agent that surfaces actionable insights.
+A multi-agent CLI tool to stress-tests a pitch or presentation by simulating a panel Q&A.
 ## How It Works

 ```